RobertoZunino/ITPCourse/README.md

 - A main focus is on the _foundations_ of Lean.
 We discuss the key ideas of the underlying type theory in a semi-formal way, aiming to provide some intuition on the inner workings.

-- We follow a _bottom-up_ approach, striving to introduce each feature of Lean before using it.
-We only make (few) exceptions when doing otherwise would prevent discussing key examples and provide crucial intuition on the topic at hand.
+- We follow a _bottom-up_ approach, aiming to introduce each feature of Lean before using it.
+We make a few exceptions in our examples when we feel that the reader should still be able to intuitively understand the features we use, even when we have not yet formally introduced them.

 - The course material is divided by _topic_ rather than by _lesson_.
 Some files are therefore significantly longer than others.